Opposing a Motion Filed Against You

-Be sure to read and follow the instructions here to make sure the other party is properly served with your papers.
 It is up to YOU to serve the documents; the court does not serve the documents for you.

 How to Serve the Papers:

-You can find answers to common questions about service on the Frequently Asked Questions: Service page.
+You can find answers to common questions about service on the Frequently Asked Questions: Service page

-It is a good idea to review some tips on how to Represent Yourself in Court before you go to the hearing.
+It is a good idea to review some tips on how to Represent Yourself in Court before you attend the hearing.